 Like what you do.
-Do your art in a way that you can at least tolerate it.
-You might see all of the flaws and ways you could have make it better, but in the end, if it doesn’t seriously bother you to death it’s probably better than you think.
-You want to create for yourself but at the same time other people are your mirror.
+Do your art in a way that you can at least tolerate.
+You might see all of the flaws and ways you could have made it better, but in the end, if it doesn’t seriously bother you to death it’s probably better than you think.
+You want to create for yourself but at the same time, other people are your mirror.
 It’s good to use their responses to help you gain perspective.
 Don’t try to complicate things just for the sake of making them complicated.
-Complication in and of itself never adds value to art in my opinion; sincerity and honesty do.
+Complication, in and of itself, never adds value to art in my opinion; sincerity and honesty do.

 I just want to keep creating and growing as a human being.
 I want to share what I have learned with others.
 I consider myself part of a tradition and my goal is to keep that tradition alive in any way that I can.